jimmiebergmann/mini-yaml/README.md

 root["list"][1]["boolean"].as<bool>();         // true
 root["list"][1]["boolean"].as<std::string>();  // "true"

-// Iterate second sequence item. auto & item = root["list"][1];
+// Iterate second sequence item of "list". auto & item = root["list"][1];
 for(auto it = item.begin(); it != item.end(); it++)
 {